kariannebergem/TMA4320/README.md

 Projects in the course TMA4320.
+Final grade: A